Webtica/integration-for-elementor-forms-mollie/readme.txt

 Keeping performance in mind this integration doesn't add any additional scripts on page load.
 Feel free to post any feature requests and possible issues.

-What you can expect in the future:
-* A database where you can see al orders that are made.
-* Subscriptions.
-* Calculate the payment value via one or more fields in the form.
-* Set payment settings via form fields.

 == Installation ==

 = Minimum Requirements =